ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Document control procedures ensured the SOP was updated to include the latest validated version of a specific pipeline.”*

+   **Ontological references:**

 .. dropdown:: External Audit

    An audit conducted by an independent organisation, such as an accreditation body or regulatory authority, to verify compliance with standards (e.g., ISO 15189, ISO 17025).

    **Example usage:**
-   An external audit by UKAS assessors confirmed that all testing processes met ISO 15189 requirements.
+   *“An external audit by UKAS assessors confirmed that all testing processes met ISO 15189 requirements.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip